 Where to Eat in Branxholm

 In Branxholm the Imperial Hotel, 5 minutes from Tin Dragon Cottages, provides hearty pub meals.
-The current hot special is their Thursday-night Chicken Parmi and drink for just $15.
+Check out their specials: “Palmy Thursday”.
+Check dining opening hours-Phone: (03) 6354 6121

 The Tuscan Fox BYO serves good value wood-fired home-style pizzas, pasta and salads at night.
-They are open 16:30 to 20:30 each day except Tuesday.
-They are open from Thursday to Monday from 16:30 to 20:30.
+Currently open Friday to Sunday from 4:30 pm to 8:00 pm.
+Mob: 0435 334 851

 You can also purchase groceries from the IGA supermarket in Branxholm – a short walk from Tin Dragon Cottages.
 The IGA is open from 7:00 to 18:00 daily.

 Your hosts provide the basics for a brew of tea or coffee, including both leaf tea and ground coffee with stove-top espresso.

 For a simple low-fuss meal, why not get the slow cook pot going before you head off for the day?
 Then, at the end of the day pour a glass of your favourite beverage and enjoy a hot casserole!
 You can collect the slow-cooker from the office along with a simple recipe idea.
 All ingredients can be purchased from the Branxholm IGA–just 5 minutes away.

 There are two wood-fired outdoor bar-be-ques available for all guests– one between the cottages and one down by the river.
 One wood-fired bar-be-que is available for The Settlers Hut guests, only.
 There is also a fire pot available near each of these outdoor bar-be-ques.

 For a small fee, a gas-fired bar-be-que is available to each cottage, except the Settlers Hut.
 Please purchase this option when your book your and pay for your reservation.